Youth social action: Access and inclusion

 BA (Hons), History, University of Warwick

 - Voluntary Sector Studies Network

-‘Journey to 20: growing the civic core’ (panellist), Voluntary Sector and Volunteering Research Conference, Leeds Beckett University, 8-9 September 2015.
+- Panel convenor and speaker, ‘Journey to 20: Growing the civic core’, Voluntary Sector and Volunteering Research Conference, Leeds Beckett University, UK (September 2015).

 - Arthur, J., Harrison, T., Taylor-Collins, E., and Moller, F., A habit of service, Jubilee Centre for Character and Virtues, University of Birmingham (2017)